 Photocopying is currently free - it is hoped that rather than paper copies, students make use of the scan-to-email features of the photocopiers in both libraries to reduce the carbon footprint of the college.
 Your email accounts now hold 100GB of data and so space should not be an issue.
-There is a guide for this https://it.brasenose.org/help/scan-to-email/
+There is a guide for this here.

 It is possible to print PDF and Office based documents (E.g. Word or Excel) from your own device to any college printer via a web document submission interface found at https://print.bnc.ox.ac.uk.
 Your SSO (bras\\\\) credentials (same as your email) are required for this.
-A guide for the web print service can be found on the College Intranet: https://unioxfordnexus.sharepoint.com/sites/BRAS-HUB-BrasenoseCollege
+A guide for the web print service can be found on the College Intranet here: